Skip to main content

 Litchfield Mfg.
 Company.
 An oversized and decorated papier-mâché case.
 MM-166.

-This fine example retains a very high percentage of its original decoration.
-This includes the mother of pearl inlays, gilt-painted designs, and painted florals.
-The case is also decorated with a large painted bird, perhaps a peacock.
+The Litchfield Manufacturing Company made this very unusual clock.
+It is considered an oversized example, having a case that measures 26.5 inches tall and 21 inches wide and is made from papier-mâché.
+It retains a very high percentage of its original decoration, including the mother-of-pearl inlays, gilt designs, painted florals, and a large peacock.
 This decoration is in good original condition.
 Much of the gilt design trims the edges of the case.
 The painted details are somewhat subdued.
-An additional element is the molded base the clock case is mounted on.
-This platform is decorated similarly.
+Another detail worth noting is the molded-in shelf on which the clock case is mounted.

 Inventory number MM-166.